 MERIDIAN 2-3 year follow up study

-The MERIDIAN 2-3 year follow up study is open for recruitment.
+The MERIDIAN 2-3 year follow up study is now closed.

-The study is recruiting those children from the original MERIDIAN study, across all 15 of the sites.
+The study recruited children born from the original MERIDIAN study, across all 15 of the sites.

 There are 3 separate projects within the follow up study, all of which are designed to find out more about the development of the brains of those babies included in the original MERIDIAN study when they are 2-3 years old.